apanjain/ML-Ops/prediction/README.md

 ### Backend

-- The backend handles the training request recieved from the training form and send a message to the kafka broker for the same.
+- The backend handles the training request recieved from the training form and sends a message to the kafka broker for the same.
-- The training logs are fetched using `/logs/<user>` url, by making regular requests until it receives a stop signal.
 - This is served by the `/train/<user>` url.
 This method uses the `secure_producer` file to send the message.
+- The training logs are fetched using `/logs/<user>` url, by making regular requests until it receives a stop signal.
 - The backend also handles prediction request received from the prediction from on `/predict/<user>` url.
 - This method leverages the virtual environment created during the training by adding the path for those site-packages in `sys.path` variable.
 - The `predict` function in the prediction file (details about creating such file are mentioned in the test-user section) is then called with the key/value pairs from the request as arguments and the response is then forwarded to the user in the plain text format.

-### Setup
+### Setup & Usage

 - First create an image from this folder and push it to GCR by executing the following commands